WCSCourses/GenEpiLAC2025/course_modules_2025/Mapping_and_Phylogenetics/Mapping+Phylo.md

 <br>

 ## Clustering genomes using `fastBAPS`
 We can cluster genomes for epidemiology in a variety of ways, depending on the goal and genetic distances involved.
-Here will use `fastBAPS`, which is an optimised  implementation of the original `hierBAPS` algorithm for hierarchical partitioning and Bayesian clustering of genomes. `fastBAPS` can be run in `R` as well as from the command line.
+Here will use `fastBAPS` (https://github.com/gtonkinhill/fastbaps), which is an optimised  implementation of the original `hierBAPS` algorithm for hierarchical partitioning and Bayesian clustering of genomes. `fastBAPS` can be run in `R` as well as from the command line.

 In the command below, we:
 * specify a set of SNPs/alleles for use by the model.